Current and Past Community-Based Restoration Projects

 Restoring Passage for Alewife and Atlantic Salmon in the Upper Narraguagus River Watershed

-Project SHARE was awarded $154,000 to replace six culverts in the upper Narraguagus River watershed in coastal Maine.
+Project SHARE was awarded $154,000 to replace nine culverts in the upper Narraguagus River watershed in coastal Maine.
 Restoring access to cold-water tributaries is a top priority for recovery of Endangered Species Act-listed Atlantic salmon, a NOAA Species in the Spotlight.
 This project restores fish passage to approximately 18 stream miles and improves access to nearly 300 acres of important spawning and rearing habitat for Atlantic salmon, alewife, and American eel.

 Southeast and Caribbean